patriciagaruiz/FINANCIAL-DATA-SET/README.md

 The bank offers services to the private sector.
 The services include managing accounts, offering loans, etc.

+There is no information about: account balance, revenue and properties.
+This analysys was made

 <h1 align="left"> Tasks </h1>